magao-x/handbook/maintenance/cooling/system_backflush.rst

      The quick-disconnects are well-engineered and normally leak-proof, but protect the instrument computers with paper towels under the hoses for good measure.

+8. Disconnect both gpu and cpu coolant hoses, then connect each device hose individually and check the flow rate for each.
+Note if the flow rate is bouncing around, take the maximum.

-8. Disconnect the two coolant hoses to one device and use the backflush jigs to reverse the flow of coolant to that specific device.
+9. Disconnect the two coolant hoses to one device and use the backflush jigs to reverse the flow of coolant to that specific device.

 .. image:: figures/backflush_jigs_og.jpeg